m020296/csci2720_project/README.md

 ```

-3. Design of data schemas and models of your database
+## Design of data schemas and models of your database

-There are two collections in the database: event, user
+There are three collections in the database: event, user, comment:

-user(String username, String email, Array favEvents)
+	user (String username, String email, Array favEvents)

-event(String title, String datetime, String organization, String venue, String district)
+	event (String title, String datetime, String organization, String venue, String district)
+	comment (String username, String eventID, String comment, String timestamp)

 For user password, it is saved in the Authenication of the Firebase.
 The password is automaticaly hashed by Firebase.

-4. Technologies and frameworks/libraries in use
+## Technologies and frameworks/libraries in use

 Node.js Express